joshlong/cloud-native-workshop/README.md

 - Finally, we need to provide an implementation of `AuthorizationServerConfigurerAdapter` and override two of the `configure(..)` methods.
 - the first override, `AuthorizationServerConfigurerAdapter#configure(AuthorizationServerEndpointsConfigurer)`, should provide an injected `AuthenticationManager` to the `AuthorizationServerEndpointsConfigurer#authenticationManager(AuthenticationManager)` method.
 - the second override, `AuthorizationServerConfigurerAdapter#configure(ClientDetailsServiceConfigurer)`, should define OAuth clients.
 In OAuth, identity is composed of some notion of a user, `bob`, for example, _and_ a client (`bob`'s HTML5 client, `bob`'s iPhone, `bob`'s Android tablet, etc).
 Different clients can make differnet guarantees about the amount of security they can support.
 Our example will define a simple client, `acme`, with a secret password, `acmesecret`, three authorized grant types (`authorization_code`, `refresh_token`, `password`) and a single scope (`openid`)
 - You should be able to generate a new token using
     ```
     curl -X POST -vu acme:acmesecret http://localhost:9191/uaa/oauth/token -H "Accept: application/json" -d "password=spring&username=jlong&grant_type=password&scope=openid&client_secret=acmesecret&client_id=acme"
     ```
     Then, send the access token to an OAuth2 secured REST resource using:

+    ```
-    ``` curl http://localhost:9999/reservations/names -H "Authorization: Bearer _INSERT TOKEN_" ```
+    curl http://localhost:9999/reservations/names -H "Authorization: Bearer _INSERT TOKEN_"
+    ```

-##  10. Optimize for Velocity and Consistency
+##  11. Optimize for Velocity and Consistency

+> Thus far we've looked at building applications with Spring Boot and Spring Cloud, layering in the various technologies as we've learned about them and needed them.
+It's been a fun process of discovery (hopefully!), but this shouldn't be required for _every_ developer.
+Instead, you should package up best-practices as Spring Boot starter dependencies and auto-configurations.
+Codifying these best practices helps get past the endless list of non-functional requirements required to go to production.

 - create a parent dependency that in turn defines all the Git Commit ID plugins, the executable jars, etc.
 - package up common resources like `logstash.xml`
-- create a new stereotypical and task-centric Maven `starter` dependency that in turn brings in commonly used dependencies like `org.springframework.cloud`:`spring-cloud-starter-zipkin`, `org.springframework.cloud`:`spring-cloud-starter-eureka`,
-`org.springframework.cloud`:`spring-cloud-starter-config`, `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`, `org.springframework.boot`:`spring-boot-starter-actuator`, `net.logstash.logback`:`logstash-logback-encoder`:`4.2`,
+- create a new stereotypical and task-centric Maven `starter` dependency that in turn brings in commonly used dependencies like `org.springframework.cloud`:`spring-cloud-starter-zipkin`, `org.springframework.cloud`:`spring-cloud-starter-eureka`, `org.springframework.cloud`:`spring-cloud-starter-config`, `org.springframework.cloud`:`spring-cloud-starter-stream-binder-rabbit`, `org.springframework.boot`:`spring-boot-starter-actuator`, `net.logstash.logback`:`logstash-logback-encoder`:`4.2`,
 - extract all the repeated code into auto-configuration: the `AlwaysSampler` bean, `@EnableDiscoveryClient`, the custom `HealthIndicator`s.
-- **EXTRA CREDIT**: define a Logger that is in turn a proxy that can only be injected using a custom qualifier (`@Logstash`)
+- **EXTRA CREDIT**: define a Logger that is in turn a bean defined using Spring Framework's support for `InjectionPoint`s.
+You can qualify this bean with a custom qualifier (`@Logger`).
+- **EXTRA CREDIT**: customize the Spring Initializr.
+The Spring Initializr is itself an open-source project.
+You can find the code for [the Spring Initializr on Github](https://github.com/spring-io/initializr).
+It is itself an auto-configuration. build and install the Spring Initializr and then create a new Spring Boot application.
+Add the Initializr dependency to your new Spring Boot application and then configure which checkboxes are shown by overriding the configuration in `application.properties` or, more likely, `appication.yml`.
+Now you have your own Spring Initializr, with your own checkboxes and auto-configurations.
+Host this on Cloud Foundry (or anywhere, really) and point people in your organization to it for all their new-project needs.

-## Log Aggregation and Analysis with ELK
+## 12. Log Aggregation and Analysis with ELK

+> For all the fancy new technologies we have today, the venerable log file still reigns supreme.
+Modern logs, are more than strings blurted out by code in the dead of night.
+They _should_ be structured data.
+In this exercise we'll write our logs using Logstash and then publish them to an ElasticSearch cluster.

 - run `./bin/elk.sh`
 - add `net.logstash.logback`:`logstash-logback-encoder`:`4.2` to the `reservation-service` and `reservation-client`
 - add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_HOST` or some DNS entry
 - import `org.slf4j.Logger` and `org.slf4j.LoggerFactory`
 - declare a logger: `Logger LOGGER = LoggerFactory.getLogger( DemoApplication.class);`
 - in the `reservation-service`, use `LogstashMarker`s to emit interesting semantic logs to be collected by the Kibana UI at `http://$DOCKER_HOST:...`

+## 13. Cloud Native Data Processing with Spring Cloud Data Flow